KathyReid/osdc-2015-presentation/transcript.md

 SLIDE: Character Skill Tree #2

 This one is one of my personal favourites - I've spent way too much time becoming familiar with the skill sets in this game - it's The Secret World.
-Within this game, you don't have to choose just one specialisation, you get to choose two, and they're often complementary - so you could for instance pistols teamed with elemental magic, or blade skills teamed with blood magic.
+Within this game, you don't have to choose just one specialisation, you get to choose two, and they're often complementary - so you could for instance have pistols teamed with elemental magic, or blade skills teamed with blood magic.
 As we'll see, the same is often true of real life.
+Well, not the blade skills, or the elemental magic part - usually - I make an exception for jQuery - but having complementary skillsets which are greater than the sum of their parts.

 Just like these different character classes, you have to have a defined plan - a skill tree - in order to level up.

  Skill trees articulate which specialisations, groups of specialisations - and importantly - dependencies - you have to have in order to 'unlock' or achieve higher levels - or in our case - more senior roles.

+### A framework for open source skillsets

+One of the most generic approaches to building skillsets is the one shown here - where you have technical, conceptual and interpersonal pieces overlapping.

+SLIDE: Technical, interpersonal and conceptual overview

 ### Classes within open source